 There are a limited number of extra care housing schemes, so you’ll normally need to meet certain eligibility criteria.

 Privately-run schemes are likely to have fewer criteria than council-run schemes.
 If you are purchasing an Extra Care apartment or bungalow yourself from a private provider, you may only need to meet the age criteria.

-If you are looking for a place in a council-run scheme, you will need to be on your local council's housing register and to have assessed care needs.
-See Hampshire County Council's Extra Care leaflet.
+If you are looking for a place in a council-run scheme, you will need

 For more information, you should contact the housing department of your local council (this is the Council that collects your Council Tax, not the County Council).